IanHoang/Sanji/README.md

     * install requirements.txt
 * foodiebot.py
     * create a function that takes in the message
-    * make it Object Oriented (Classify things) Started but should fix.
-It runs fine but has an error.
-Foodiebot.py works though.
+    * make it Object Oriented
 * Put methods in cogs